spencerau/FSE_PantherBot/README.md

 - Fix chunking, etc of csv
 - Fix chunking, etc of the subdir as the retrieval doesnt seem to be working
 - Perform some basic EDA on pdf and other data and then dyanmically create YAML config as well as store in separate?
 Vector DB for various sizes
-- Could also store different course catalogs in different vectordbs based on when the student joined; so if they joined in 2023, they would pull responses from the 2023 db
+- Could also store different course catalogs in different vectordbs based on when the student joined; so if they joined in 2023, they would pull responses from the 2023 db\
+- Need it to be on an actual server so that it can be accessed by multiple people/threads as well as be persistent

 ### Frontend Stuff
 - Use Streamlit, etc to create a web interface for the LLM